 In addition to the above fatal head trauma accidents, many other athletes, boxers, NHL and NFL players have also suffered traumatic brain injuries due to concussions or repetitive blows to the head.
 Many times, helmets and other protective gear can minimize the amount of brain damage one would develop after a blow to the head if it is working properly.
 But, if that head gear or helmet fails to work properly or it is defective, it can lead to devastating brain injuries.

-Here at the Philadelphia Beasley brain injury law firm, our lawyers, doctors and nurses have reviewed thousands of cases where traumatic brain injuries were caused by faulty helmets or a negligent act by another person.
+Here at the Philadelphia Beasley brain injury law firm, our lawyers, doctors and nurses have reviewed thousands of cases where traumatic brain injuries were caused by faulty helmets or a negligent act by another person - including a sports medicine professional.
 If you or your loved one has suffered a traumatic brain injury, please feel free to contact one of experienced attorneys, physicians or trauma nurses for a strictly confidential and free consultation.